 I tend to forget that “regular people” do not know as much about retirement plans as those of us who work in the industry day in and day out.
-Though I was impressed that my cousin knew who the provider is for her plan (and that also let me know it is a 403(b)), I’m inclined to think that not knowing the plan type is a bad thing.
+Though I was impressed that my cousin knew the provider for her plan (and that also let me know it is a 403(b)), I was inclined to think that not knowing the plan type is a bad thing.

 I’m sure the communications they received about the plan told them what type of plan it is, but they likely dismissed that as unimportant.
 However, they probably paid attention to certain features that they didn’t know were dictated by plan type.
 For example, 403(b)s allow for 15-years-of-service catch up contributions, whereas 401(k)s do not.

 Reflecting further, it dawned on me that the main concern for most retirement plan participants is probably their balance in the plan.
 Do they need to know what type of plan they’re in to secure sufficient savings?
 Of course not.
 Just as long as they DO save.